Supplier name: Ecolab Ltd.

 | Additional Details relating to the Baseline Emissions calculations. | |

-| See pages 101-102 of Ecolab’s 2023 Growth & Impact Report for comprehensive information regarding scopes, boundaries and assumptions. | |
+| See Ecolab’s 2025 Growth & Impact Report and Performance Data Appendix for comprehensive information regarding scopes, boundaries and assumptions. | |

 | Baseline year emissions: | |